 Of slightly different length, the base tunnel comprises two bores with two track crossovers and multiple interconnections for foot access between the bores.
 Entirely to the east of the current Gotthard line, access tracks to the new tunnel joining the present line at Erstfeld in the north and Bodio in the south.
 At a maximum altitude of 550m, the base tunnel is approximately 600m lower than the present line’s summit and overall renders the Gotthard route no more challenging than many other parts of the SBB network.

 To facilitate the project, intermediate shafts were sunk to allow for simultaneous tunnelling on several faces, these points (Erstfeld, Amsteg, Sedrun, Bodio and Faido) to become integrated in the finished structure for servicing and emergency access.

 Strict environmental control was in place for the work sites, the material supply chain and for the disposal of spoil.

 The tunnels were mainly created by tunnel boring machines, with some use of drilling and blasting.
 The final section, 7.7km from Erstfeld, began in August 2007 and the breakthrough of the tube at Amsteg was carried out in June 2009.

 The final breakthrough in the east tube of the Gotthard Base Tunnel took place in October 2010.
 It took nearly 14 years and 2,500 workers to connect the two ends of the tunnel.
 This final breakthrough in the west tube was completed in March 2011.

-Aside from the much higher speeds that the new alignment provides, by avoiding the climbs, curves and spirals of the original Gotthard, the project also shortens the route by around 40km (25 miles).
+Aside from the much higher speeds that the new alignment provides, by avoiding the climbs, curves and spirals of the original Gotthard, the project also shortened the route by around 40km (25 miles).

 With freight most constrained by the present line and many trains needing double-heading for both the north and south ramps, an implication is a reduced need for motive power per train.
 Increased train lengths and weights are possible through the near-level base tunnel, although in absolute terms the rising traffic demand will not diminish the need for freight locomotives.